csegames/CSE-UI/documentation/Building.md

 # Building the Launcher UI

-## Step 1: Build the launche project
+## Step 1: Build the launcher project

 1. Go to the `launcher/` project folder in the terminal
 2. Run `npm ci` (Only need to do this after pulling new code)
 3. Run `npm run build`